Electricity tariffs explained

 What is a tariff?

-To keep it simple, a tariff is the price you pay for the energy you consume.
+A tariff is the price you pay for the energy you consume.
 Tariffs will vary depending on where you live, your energy distributor^, the type of meter you have and the type of tariff itself.

 There are four main tariff types for electricity: